 # see README and INSTALL for more information ./autogen.sh make sudo make install sudo ldconfig # needed on Linux to update linker library database

 If you are in a library that doesn't have a

 configure.ac, it is likely using meson.
 For meson based libraries and applications run this in the project's top level directory:

-If configure (which autogen.sh will run for you) fails, you are likely missing a dependency - provide it.
+If configure or meson fail you are likely missing a dependency - provide it, or consider options to disable it.
 It should tell you what that dependency is.
-NOTE that you can provide configure arguments to autogen.sh such as
+NOTE that you can provide configure arguments to autogen.sh or meson command such as

 For debugging you really want tools like these installed: